You might feel like you’re the only one with self-care barriers, but that isn’t true. Learn how to overcome the most common obstacles!

 For example, caregivers with very ill family might find they never feel hungry.

-Another example is when people who are serving in a stressful ministry find themselves working long hours, skipping breaks, or forgoing lunch during acute cases because they sense an overriding urgency of the client’s situation, but not their own fatigue or exhaustion.
+Another example might be people serving in a stressful ministry find themselves working long hours, skipping breaks, or forgoing lunch during acute cases because they sense an overriding urgency of the client’s situation, but not their own fatigue.

 It is vital to make yourself stop for lunch, take breaks, and make time to use the restroom.

 If you are the caregiver of a family member, nurture interests and hobbies outside of your family to stay connected to who you are as a person – even an hour a week will help!

 TIP: If you find that you aren’t aware of your own needs, consider a strategy.
 Perhaps set alarms on your phone or ask a friend to keep you accountable (ask them not to take no for an answer!).

 4 Believing Self-care is a Sign of Weakness, or a Vanity Measure – Common Barriers to Self-care

 Self-care is not a sign of weakness or a vanity measure.